GeminiZA/GoTorrentServer/README.md

 # GoTorrentServer

-Torrent client with http endpoint interface for remote torrent management
+Torrent client with full implementation of BitTorrent Protocol 1.0 and http endpoint interface for remote torrent management

+I wanted to be able to manage torrent sessions from my phone while on the move, so I built this client to interface with a website through a reverse proxy.

 ## Notes: